mgn39/TurtleBot2/README.md

 ### Path Planning via SSH
+- If you care for do the path planning on Raspberry Pi itself
+	- Follow below steps just without ssh and run on the Raspberry Pi
 - Assumed you have map
 	- If no, go to Section: Save the Map above
 - TurteBot